Skip to Content

 This unique habit makes them ideal candidates for hanging baskets, planters, or on the edge of raised garden beds.

-It is difficult to measure exactly how large these plants can grow because of their habit of growth.
+It isn’t easy to measure how large these plants can grow because of their growth habit.

-It is known, however, that when grown with an aid they can reach up to 16.4 feet (5 meters) high.
+It is known, however, that when grown with aid, they can reach up to 16.4 feet (5 meters) high.

 Dipladenia should be repotted annually in the spring.
 They grow well in containers such as pots and hanging baskets.
 When repotting, only increase the container size by one.
 An oversized pot will lead to the plant spending more energy on growing roots than producing flowers.